MTY Food Group (MTY) Set to Announce Earnings on Friday

-MTY Food Group (TSE:MTY – Get Rating) is scheduled to release its earnings data before the market opens on Friday, April 8th.
+MTY Food Group (TSE:MTY – Get Rating) is scheduled to be issuing its quarterly earnings data before the market opens on Friday, April 8th.

-MTY Food Group (TSE:MTY – Get Rating) last issued its quarterly earnings results on Thursday, February 17th.
-The company reported C$1.02 earnings per share (EPS) for the quarter.
-The business had revenue of C$146.29 million for the quarter, compared to analyst estimates of C$152.60 million.
+MTY Food Group (TSE:MTY – Get Rating) last released its quarterly earnings results on Thursday, February 17th.
+The company reported C$1.02 EPS for the quarter.
+The company had revenue of C$146.29 million during the quarter, compared to the consensus estimate of C$152.60 million.

-In related news, Director Eric Lefebvre acquired 1,000 shares of the firm’s stock in a transaction on Wednesday, February 23rd.
-The stock was bought at an average price of C$50.73 per share, for a total transaction of C$50,725.00.
-Following the completion of the purchase, the director now directly owns 11,059 shares of the company’s stock, valued at approximately C$560,967.78.
+A number of research analysts have recently issued reports on the company.
+Raymond James dropped their price objective on MTY Food Group from C$73.00 to C$68.00 and set a “market perform” rating on the stock in a research note on Friday, February 18th.
+National Bankshares dropped their price objective on MTY Food Group from C$75.00 to C$70.00 and set an “outperform” rating on the stock in a research note on Friday, February 18th.
+CIBC dropped their price objective on MTY Food Group from C$84.00 to C$76.00 and set an “outperform” rating on the stock in a research note on Friday, February 18th.
+TD Securities dropped their price objective on MTY Food Group from C$70.00 to C$62.00 and set a “hold” rating on the stock in a research note on Friday, February 18th.
+Finally, Royal Bank of Canada boosted their price objective on MTY Food Group from C$62.00 to C$66.00 and gave the company a “sector perform” rating in a research note on Friday, February 18th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and four have issued a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of C$70.00.

-MTY has been the topic of several research reports.
-Royal Bank of Canada increased their price target on shares of MTY Food Group from C$62.00 to C$66.00 and gave the stock a “sector perform” rating in a research report on Friday, February 18th.
-National Bankshares reduced their price target on shares of MTY Food Group from C$75.00 to C$70.00 and set an “outperform” rating on the stock in a research report on Friday, February 18th.
-Raymond James reduced their target price on shares of MTY Food Group from C$73.00 to C$68.00 and set a “market perform” rating on the stock in a report on Friday, February 18th.
-TD Securities decreased their price target on shares of MTY Food Group from C$70.00 to C$62.00 and set a “hold” rating for the company in a research note on Friday, February 18th.
-Finally, CIBC dropped their price objective on shares of MTY Food Group from C$84.00 to C$76.00 and set an “outperform” rating on the stock in a research report on Friday, February 18th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and an average target price of C$70.00.
+In other news, Director Eric Lefebvre purchased 1,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 23rd.
+The shares were acquired at an average cost of C$50.73 per share, with a total value of C$50,725.00.
+Following the purchase, the director now owns 11,059 shares in the company, valued at C$560,967.78.

 MTY Food Group Inc franchises and operates quick service, fast casual, and casual dining restaurants in Canada, the United States, and internationally.
 The company franchises and operates corporate-owned locations in the quick service restaurant and casual dining segments of the restaurant industry; and sells retail products under a multitude of banners.